dshanske/indieweb-post-kinds/README.md

 Indieweb Post Kinds adds a Custom Taxonomy to the standard post type in Wordpress that allows posts to have a semantic component, based on the same concept as the built-in Post Formats.
 This allows archives of replies, likes, reposts, etc. as well as theme support to add the appropriate classes to links within same.

+The original version of this remains as Indieweb Taxonomy.
+Some of the kinds will not be used by everyone...in future, there will be an option to hide/select the active ones.

+== Post Kinds ==

+=== The Non-Response Kinds ===

+Article - traditional long form content
+Note - short content
+Photo - image or photo post

+=== The Response Kinds ===

+Reply - Replying to someone else's comment
+Repost - a complete repost of someone else's content Like -  props/compliments to the original post/poster Favorite - special to the favoriter
+Bookmark - also known as a linkblog.
+This is basically sharing/storing a link/bookmark, without the connotations of favorite/ike
+Tag - Allows you to tag a post as being of a specific tag, or person tagging.
+RSVP - A specific type of Reply regarding an event (Not Fully Fleshed Out)

+=== Future Kinds (Possibly) ===

+Check-In - Identifying you are at a place

+== Future Plans ==

+* Add H-Card/Author Support using the functions in H-Card Tools Plugin
+* Custom Meta Box for Kinds to replace the generic class
+* Automatic import/parsing of information based on click of button
+* Contextual response box, hiding/changing options based on Kind selected.
+Example, an RSVP that shows Yes/No/Maybe.

+== Changelog ==

 Version 0.2 - Forked to Indieweb Post Kinds to reflect a change to act as an alternative to the post formats feature of WordPress.
 Removed multikind option.
+Prior to this, the plugin functions mirrored those of tags.
+With the removal of multikind support, each post can only have one kind, and the functions will more closely mirror the Post Format.
+Complete rewrite of the display functionality

 Version 0.11 - Option to Update Metadata Deliberately Commented Out.
 Anyone who used the old plugin should backup their database before considering migration.
 The data should still be in the database regardless.